Tsunamins/wall-back/README.md

 sudo apt-get install python3-django <br/>

-In case some issues come up with environment these were my original local environment settings:<br/>
+In case some issues come up with environment these were my original local environment and package settings:<br/>
 System: Ubuntu 20.04<br/>
 Python: command not available<br/>
 Python3: Python 3.8.5<br/>